Pharmacy Technician Course

 Quick Details

-There’s no shortage of pharmacies in need of skilled pharmacy technicians.
 Pharmacies are in need of skilled pharmacy technicians.
-This online course will teach you the skills and knowledge to qualify for entry-level positions in pharmacies and be prepared for national certification.
+This hybrid course will teach you the skills and knowledge to qualify for entry-level positions in pharmacies and be prepared for national certification.
 As a part of this course, you are required to complete a virtual externship and have an option to perform an actual hands-on, 100-hour clinical externship.

 Program Duration: Must be completed in 12 months

-Materials: Tuition includes all instructional materials, access to the Pharmacy Technician Certification Board (PTCB) practice tests, and a voucher for the certification exam.
+Materials: Tuition includes all instructional materials, National Healthcareer Association (NHA) digital learning tools, practice tests and a voucher for the certification exam.

 This course is WIOA approved and is on the Maryland Eligible Training Provider List (ETPL).